 Regenerative Economics: The Bottom Line

 In order to motivate a critical mass of impoverished farmers and ranchers struggling to make a living in the degraded drylands of Mexico, or in any of the arid and semi-arid areas in the world, to adopt this system, it is necessary to have a strong economic incentive.
-There absolutely must be economic rewards, both short term and long term, in terms of farm income, if we expect rapid adoption of this system.
-Fortunately, the agave/mesquite agroforestry system provides this, starting in year three and steadily increasing each year thereafter, producing large amounts of low-cost silage to feed to their livestock and a steady and growing revenue stream from selling their surplus pencas, pinas, and silage from their farm or communal lands (ejidos).
+There absolutely must be economic rewards, both short-term and long-term, in terms of farm income, if we expect rapid adoption of this system.
+Fortunately, the agave/mesquite agroforestry system provides this, starting in year three and steadily increasing each year thereafter, producing significant amounts of low-cost silage to feed to their livestock and a steady and growing revenue stream from selling their surplus pencas, piñas, and silage from their farm or communal lands (ejidos).

-Given that these farmers have little or no operating capital, there needs to be a system to provide financing (loans and grants) and technical assistance to deploy this regenerative system and maintain it over the crucial 5-year initiation period.
-Based upon a decade of implementation and experimentation, we estimate that this agave agroforestry system will cost approximately $1300 US dollars per year, per hectare to establish and maintain, averaged out over a ten-year period.
+Given that most of these dryland farmers have little or no operating capital, there needs to be a system to provide financing (loans, grants, ecosystem credits) and technical assistance to deploy this regenerative system and maintain it over the crucial 5-10 year initiation period.
+Based upon a decade of implementation and experimentation, we estimate that this agave agroforestry system will cost approximately $1600 US dollars per year, per hectare to establish and maintain, averaged out over a ten-year period.
 See chart below.
-By year five, however this system will be able to pay out initial operating loans (upfront costs in years one or one through five are much higher than in successive years) and begin to generate a net profit.
+By year five, however this system should be able to pay out initial operating loans (upfront costs in years one or one through five are much higher than in successive years) and begin to generate a net profit.

 The overwhelming majority of Mexican dryland farmers, as noted previously, have no wells for irrigation (86%) and make little no money (90%) from their subsistence agriculture practices (raising corn, beans, and squash and livestock).
 Although the majority of rural smallholders are low-income or impoverished, they do however typically own their own (family or self-built) houses and farm sheds or buildings as well as title or ownership to their own parcels of land, typically five hectares (12 acres) or less, as well as their livestock.
 And beyond their individual parcels, three million Mexican families are also joint owners of communal lands or ejidos, which constitute 56% of total national agricultural lands (103 million hectares or 254 million acres).
 Ejidos arose out the widespread land reform and land redistribution policies following the Mexican Revolution of 1910-20.
 Large landholdings or haciendas were broken up and distributed to small farmers and rural village organizations, ejidos.

 Mexico has a total of 2400 municipios or counties located in 32 states.
 Across Mexico small farmers are already cultivating agave in 1000 municipios and nine states, harvesting piñas for mescal production.
-None of these areas, however, except for Hacienda Zamarippa in San Luis de la Paz, and Via Organica (and surrounding ejidos) in San Miguel de Allende, Guanajuato, are currently harvesting pencas or agave leaf to produce fermented silage for livestock.
-However, as the word spreads about the incredible value of pencas and the agave/mesquite agroforestry developing in the state of Guanajuato, farmers in most of the nation’s edijos and municipios will be interested in deploying this system in their areas.
+Only a few these areas, however, Hacienda Zamarippa in San Luis de la Paz, Via Organica (and surrounding ejidos) in San Miguel de Allende, Guanajuato, and pulque producers in Tlaxcala are currently harvesting pencas or agave leaf to produce fermented silage for livestock.
+However, as the word spreads about the incredible value of pencas and the agave/mesquite agroforestry developing in the state of Guanajuato, farmers in most of the nation’s ejidos and municipios will be interested in deploying this system in their areas.

 The extraordinary characteristic of this agave agroforestry system is that it generates almost immediate rewards.
 Starting from seedlings or agave shoots, (hijuelos they are called) in year three in the 8-13-year life-span of these agaves, farmers can begin to prune and harvest the lower plant leaves or pencas from these agaves (pruning approximately 20% of leaf biomass every year starting in year three) and start to produce tons of nutritious fermented animal feed/silage.
 Individual agave leaves or pencas from a mature plant can weigh more than 20 kilos or 45 pounds each.